eformsignen/eformsignen.github.io/help/chapter1.rst

 -  **Document manager**

-   With this permission, a member can open, download, void (excluding completed documents), and permanently remove documents created from the templates the member has access to.
-Note that the document manager permission can be set for each template.
+   With this permission, a member can access the **Manage documents** menu and the **Manage bulk sent documents** menu to view, void, or permanently remove documents they have been granted permission.
+A document manager can be assigned by template or document.

 -  **Template user**